lilyshellhammer/notes_public/AlgoQResponses.md

 ```

 ## Boundary Intersection
-If the boundaries of A and B intersect, the leaf nodes of their bounding volume hierachies which contain the boundary within them intersect.
+If the boundaries of A and B intersect, there exist boundary-containing leaf nodes that overlap.
 The bounding boxes with only "inside" area don't tell us anything about boundary behavior.
 My proposed solution to this is to "flag" leaf nodes with boundaries.
-This will be helpful for closest distance and tangency [later in teh document](#tangency).
-When we are checking for overlap, we use the same findIntersection function above except we only return true on leaf nodes where they contain boundaries.
+This will be helpful for closest distance and tangency later in the document.
+When we are checking for overlap, we use the same findIntersection function above except we only return true on leaf nodes that are flagged as containing boundary points.
+*** Note: edge case for when line intersects when passing directly through a corner or along a boxes edge.
+Need to make sure the way we count a box as having a boundary would solve for intersection in these cases.

 Pseudocode
 ```
 createBBoxNew(grid, xmin, ymin, xmax, ymax)